stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 #### Transaction Authorization

-Each transaction contains a transaction authorization structure, which is used by the Stacks peer to identify the originating account and sponsored account, and determine whether or not it is allowed to carry out the encoded state-transition.
+Each transaction contains a transaction authorization structure, which is used by the Stacks peer to identify the originating account and sponsored account, to determine the maximum fee rate the spending account will pay, and to and determine whether or not it is allowed to carry out the encoded state-transition.
 It is encoded as follows: